 Mickey’s Halloween Party is a special extra-ticket event held select nights at at Disneyland during the Halloween season.
-The party includes a special fireworks show featuring a fly-by of Zero (instead of Tinker Bell), an exclusive performance of Paint the Night parade, trick-or-treating, dance parties, and more.
+The party includes a special fireworks show featuring a fly-by of Zero (instead of Tinker Bell), an exclusive Halloween parade with an appearance by a horseback riding headless horseman, trick-or-treating, and more.
+In this post we’ll talk about what to expect from 2016 Mickey’s Halloween Party at Disneyland.

 Tickets for Mickey’s Halloween Party are now on sale.